Weather forecasting for Operation Overlord: Saturday 3 June

 In the morning Stagg was "all but physically nauseated" by the weather charts and the different analysis by the teams.
 He said to the commanders at 21:30 hours "Gentlemen, the fears my colleagues and I had yesterday about the weather for the next three or four days have been confirmed" and gave a detailed forecast of rough seas, winds up to force six and low cloud.
 All seemed temporarily stunned; Eisenhower was motionless and had to recommend a provisional postponement.

 By the afternoon the weather had deteriorated, to the dismay of the Southwick House meeting at 16:15.
 The two British teams predicted a sudden and serious decline with storms that would rule out air support and could make landing treacherous, though the American team thought better weather was in the offing for 5 June.
 Petterssen presented his own weather map showing a violent storm brewing.
 And Ramsay noted that "The report was bad"; the low cloud predicted would prohibit the use of airborne troops and the majority of air action (including air spotting for naval gunfire).
 The sea conditions were "unpromising but not prohibitive".

 Stagg did not get a consensus, so told Eisenhower on 3 June that the weather two days hence was unlikely to meet the Overlord planners' requirements.
 At the meeting Tedder was against going and Ramsay was neutral.
 But Montgomery was insistent on going "regardless of casualties or air support", he was opposed by Ramsay and the airmen Tedder and Leigh-Mallory.
 So Eisenhower postponed a go-no go decision until dawn on Sunday 4 June.
 Messages e.g. "Bowsprit" or "Regatta postponed 24 hours" were to go out, some were not received until 4 June.
-Convoy U2A from Salcome and Dartmouth left on 4 June for Utah Beach but did not receive the broadcast recall notices, and was headed for France alone (panic in Southwick House ops room!).
+Convoy U2A from Salcombe and Dartmouth left on 4 June for Utah Beach but did not receive the broadcast recall notices, and was headed for France alone (causing panic in the Southwick House operations room).
 A search by two destroyers was unsuccessful, then a Walrus reconnaissance biplane located the convoy after an all-day search and dropped two coded messages in canisters; the second one was acknowledged when the convoy was 30 miles south of the Isle of Wight and 36 miles from Normandy, after sailing 150 miles at 6 knots.
 The convoy of about 150 vessels was carrying the 4th Infantry Division of Major-General Raymond O. Barton, and had to be hastily refuelled at Portland.

 That night Stagg said that there was good news; there should be a brief break in the bad weather that caused the postponement but that he would know more in the morning.
 Ramsay noted that "from mid-day on the 4th, the weather got progressively worse" and "No enemy reaction" (as they had no air patrols).
 He got some vessels refuelled.